QuickOPC for OPC XML-DA

 - Get value of one or more OPC properties of an item.

-Most developers use the procedural coding model to create their applications.
+Most developers use the imperative programming model to create their applications.
 You can also:

 Public Demo OPC XML-DA Server